 So it’s been a year where the worst immune threats have been stopped by border closure, mask wearing, social distancing and other protective health measures.
 Our immune system typically deals with immune threats (like Flu, Covid, toxins from our diet or environment, hormone imbalances or other stressors).
 It triggers an inflammatory response, which in turn releases cells to attack the threat to our body (like a virus).
 Most of our immune system is in our gut (as food is the main source of foreign threats to our immunity).
-So when you cut yourself, and the cut turns hot, red, painful and puffy, that’s inflammation at work - where cells like neutrophils, macrophages and T cells set to work to neutralise the threat.
+So when you scratch or cut yourself, and it turns hot, red, painful and puffy, that’s inflammation at work - where cells like neutrophils, macrophages and T cells set to work to neutralise the threat.

 So all good right?
 Yes, unless for some reason the body doesn’t switch off/down the inflammatory process .
 Ongoing, persistent inflammation is called chronic inflammation, and for a while now there’s been growing support to suggest that chronic inflammation is a leading cause of many common illnesses (see Harvard Medical Review), like cardiovascular disease, Alzheimer’s, Diabetes, depression, arthritis, eczema, asthma and many more.
 When the body persistently believes there is an immune threat, those same immune cells are persistently defending that threat, whether real or not.
-Read more in the extra reading panel below to see how persistent inflammation plays cardiovascular disease.
+Read more in the extra reading panel below to see how persistent inflammation plays out in cardiovascular disease.

 So, what can we do to interrupt the inflammatory process?
 No surprises here: